Buying a House Without Building Regulations Approval

 • The insurance will be invalid if the local authority become aware that you do not have a completion certificate for the works.

 A building survey is always recommended when purchasing a property.
 Your SAM Conveyancing Executive can guide you through which type of survey is suitable for your new home.
-In some cases a full structural survey will be necessary to ensure the building is safe.
+In combination with a structural engineer's assessment, this will confirm if the building is safe.
 You should also consider having a separate gas & electric test.

 • A proper survey is highly recommended before completing any purchase anyway, and